FaserF/ha-db_infoscreen/README.md

 ## Configuration

 Go to Configuration -> Integrations and click on "add integration".
-Then search for "Deutsche Bahn".
+Then search for "db-infoscreen".

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=db_infoscreen)

 ### Configuration Variables
 - **station**: The name of the station to be tracked.
+- **next_departures** (optional): The number of upcoming departures to display.
+Default is 4, but you can adjust it according to your preferences.
+- **update_interval** (optional): The time interval (in minutes) at which the integration will fetch updated departure data.
+Default is 3 minutes.
+- **hide_low_delay** (optional): If enabled, departures with a delay of less than 5 minutes will be hidden.
+Default is false.
+- **detailed** (optional): If enabled, additional details about the departures will be shown.
+Default is false.
+- **past_60_minutes** (optional): If enabled, shows departures from the past 60 minutes.
+Default is false.
+- **custom_api_url** (optional): If you wish to use a custom API URL instead of the default one, you can specify it here.
+The URL should contain only the base domain (e.g., `https://example.com`).
+- **data_source** (optional): Choose the data source for fetching departure information.
+The available options are:
+  - **IRIS-TTS** (default): Uses the default DB data source.
+  - **MVV**: Adds the `?efa=MVV` parameter to the URL to fetch data from the MVV system.
+  - **ÖBB**: Adds the `?hafas=ÖBB` parameter to the URL to fetch data from the ÖBB system.
 - **offset** (optional): Do not display departures leaving sooner than this number of seconds.
-Useful if you are a couple of minutes away from the stop.
-- **products to ignore** (optional - default is empty): Filter train types, that should be excluded
-- **maximum connections** (optional - default is 2): Specify how many next connections should be fetched
+You can specify the offset in "HH:MM" or "HH:MM:SS" format.
+Default is `00:00` (no offset).

 ## Accessing the data